yonas-fsaha/calculator-with-js/Readme.md

-# simple Calculator with JavaScript
+# Simple Calculator with JavaScript

 This is a simple calculator project implemented using HTML, CSS, and JavaScript.
 The calculator allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.